Children's Education Foundation - Vietnam

 Previous: Health care professional and President of the Morisset Psychiatric Hospital Branch of the Health Services Union.

-Current: working at Morisset Psychiatric Hospital in the clinical rehabilitation unit as an occupational therapy assistant supporting clients experiencing chronic mental health.
+Morisset Psychiatric Hospital in the clinical rehabilitation unit as an occupational therapy assistant supporting clients who were experiencing chronic mental health.

 Janine Drummond